geins-io/ralph-storefront-fashion-template/README.md

 [![geins](https://raw.githubusercontent.com/geins-io/resources/master/images/banners/repos/ralph.jpg)](https://www.geins.io)

-# Ralph Storefront - PWA Launchpad for Geins Commerce
+# Ralph Storefront - Fashion Template

-This is a [Nuxt.js](https://v2.nuxt.com/) storefront fully integrated with Geins Commerce.
+This is a [Ralph Storefront](https://github.com/geins-io/ralph-storefront) template, designed mainly to be used for a fashion type of store.
+It is built with [Nuxt.js](https://v2.nuxt.com/) and fully integrated with Geins Commerce.

 ## Pre-requisites